Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Discussion

-Also, we mention that the satellite merges with the host galaxy, typically around $2 \Gyr$ after the start of the simulation run.
-As the lopsidedness fades away after the merger happens, therefore, our findings are in apparent tension with the observationally known vast abundances of the lopsided galaxies in the local Universe as minor mergers are common here \citep[e.g., see][]{Frenketal1988,CarlbergandCouchman1989,LaceyandCole1993,FakhouriandMa2008,Kavirajetal2009}.
+\item{Also, we mention that the satellite merges with the host galaxy, typically around $2 \Gyr$ after the start of the simulation run.
+As the lopsidedness fades away after the merger happens, therefore, our findings are in apparent tension with the observationally known large number of observed lopsided galaxies in the local Universe as minor mergers are common here \citep[e.g., see][]{Frenketal1988,CarlbergandCouchman1989,LaceyandCole1993,FakhouriandMa2008,Kavirajetal2009}.
 Furthermore, a galaxy might experience multiple minor merger events during its entire lifetime \citep[e.g., see][]{Hopkinsetal2009}.
-However we note that, in reality, a galaxy can accrete cold gas \citep[e.g.,][]{BirnboimDekel2003,Keresetal2005,DekelBirnboim2006,Ocvriketal2008} either during the merger-phase or at a later stage.
+However, we note that in reality, a galaxy can accrete cold gas \citep[e.g.,][]{BirnboimDekel2003,Keresetal2005,DekelBirnboim2006,Ocvriketal2008} either during the merger-phase or at a later stage.
 Such an asymmetric cold gas accretion can rejuvenate the lopsidedness in the galaxy, as shown in the previous studies \citep[e.g.,][]{Bournaudetal2005,Mapellietal2008}.
-Thus, while the minor merger event continues to be one plausible mechanism which can excite an $m=1$ lopsidedness in galaxies, as also shown in this work, other mechanisms (e.g., asymmetric gas accretion) are also at play to account for the vast abundances of the lopsided galaxies, as inferred by past observational studies.
+Further, an isolated galaxy can show signs of an earlier minor merger (e.g., central asymmetric features like an offset disc/bulge, and a tidal stream) even while the outer galaxy seems to have relaxed, as seen in NGC 5523 \citep{Fulmeretal2017}.
+Thus, while the minor merger event continues to be one plausible mechanism which can excite an $m=1$ lopsidedness in galaxies, as also shown in this work, other mechanisms (e.g., asymmetric gas accretion) are also at play to account for the large abundance of the observed lopsided galaxies.}

+\item{As mentioned in section 2, we have considered merger models with only one inclination angle, namely, $i_1 = 33 \degrees$ as the GalMer library provides models with one inclination for the giant-dwarf minor mergers.
+We acknowledge that, studying the excitation of lopsidedness in minor merger models with different inclination angles would make this work more complete.
+Intuitively, the response of the disc would be different for polar ($i_1 =90 \degrees$) and co-planar ($i_1 =0 \degrees$) orbital configurations, and therefore it will be worth following up in a future study.}